xajler/mi-guest/README.md

 * Create models for storing accommodations bills and printing them.

 ## Done:
+* Rebate (Guest can have rebate and it will populate if it has one).
 * Use image of "Form 8a" and adding information on it for print.
 * Accommodation filtering by Year and Month.
 * Print the accommodation details on Croatian government form called "Form 8a".